gaganvarshith21-ctrl/Upwork-API-Technical-Support-Bot/readme.txt

 # Upwork API — Technical Support Bot

-### Associate AI Developer Assignment | RAG System
+> Associate AI Developer Assignment · RAG System · June 2026

-A Retrieval-Augmented Generation (RAG) chatbot that answers developer questions about the Upwork API accurately, using only the provided documentation — no hallucinations.
+A Retrieval-Augmented Generation (RAG) chatbot that answers developer questions about the Upwork API accurately — using only the provided documentation.
+No hallucinations, no guessing.

 ---

 ## What It Does

-- Reads the Upwork API documentation PDF locally
+- Reads the Upwork API documentation PDF **locally** — nothing leaves your machine
-- Splits it into searchable chunks and stores them in ChromaDB
+- Splits it into 500-char chunks and stores them as vectors in ChromaDB
-- When you ask a question, it finds the 3 most relevant chunks
+- When you ask a question, it finds the **top 3 most relevant chunks**
-- Sends those chunks + your question to Meta-Llama-3.1-8B (via DeepInfra)
+- Sends those chunks + your question to **Meta-Llama-3.1-8B** via DeepInfra
-- Returns a precise answer with sources and response time shown in the UI
+- Returns a precise answer with **exact source snippets** and **response time**
-- If the answer isn't in the docs, it says so — it never makes things up
+- If the answer is not in the docs, it says so — it never fabricates information

 ---